corretto/amazon-corretto-crypto-provider/README.md

 AlgorithmParameters:
 * EC.
 Please refer to [system properties](https://github.com/corretto/amazon-corretto-crypto-provider#other-system-properties) for more information.

+Mac algorithms with precomputed key and associated secret key factories (expert use only, refer to [HMAC with Precomputed Key](https://github.com/corretto/amazon-corretto-crypto-provider#HMAC-with-Precomputed-Key) for more information):
+* HmacSHA512WithPrecomputedKey (not available in FIPS builds)
+* HmacSHA384WithPrecomputedKey (not available in FIPS builds)
+* HmacSHA256WithPrecomputedKey (not available in FIPS builds)
+* HmacSHA1WithPrecomputedKey (not available in FIPS builds)
+* HmacMD5WithPrecomputedKey (not available in FIPS builds)

 # Notes on ACCP-FIPS
 ACCP-FIPS is a variation of ACCP which uses AWS-LC-FIPS 2.x as its cryptographic module.
 This version of AWS-LC-FIPS has completed FIPS validation testing by an accredited lab and has been submitted to NIST for certification.
 Refer to the [NIST Cryptographic Module Validation Program's Modules In Progress List](https://csrc.nist.gov/Projects/cryptographic-module-validation-program/modules-in-process/Modules-In-Process-List) for the latest status of the AWS-LC Cryptographic Module.
 We will also update our release notes and documentation to reflect any changes in FIPS certification status.
 We provide ACCP-FIPS for experimentation and performance testing in the interim.